 A listed wildlife species survey was done by staff on March 1, 2006 (Appendix 7).
-Listed wildlife species observed onsite or in the air above the parcel include gopher tortoises (Gopherus polyphemus) a species listed by the State of Florida as a "Species of Special Concern." and Wood storks (Mycteria americana), a species listed as "Endangered" by both the State of Florida and the federal government.
+Listed wildlife species observed onsite or in the air above the parcel include gopher tortoise (Gopherus polyphemus) a species listed by the State of Florida as a "State Threatened." and Wood storks (Mycteria americana), a species listed as "Threatened" by both the federal government.
+Maps are prepared and updated by staff showing locations of existing Gopher tortoise burrows; however, they are not appended to this plan to protect the animals from disturbance.
+As of June 2013, sixteen (16) active burrows were located on the property.